VioletKingdom/Matrix/README.md

 # Matrix
-LBS based Android App for smart driving
+Location-Based Serive Android App for smart driving

 - Integrated Google Map API to display the nearby hot alerts and navigate to avoid the traffic.